MLisman5113/YaleCS/README.md

-# YaleCS
+# Yale CS
-A collection of programming assignments for my coursework at Yale University
+A collection of programming assignments for my coursework at Yale University in pursuit of a B.S. of Computer Science and Economics

+## Folder Breakdown
+1. CPSC 223: Data Structures and Programming Techniques
+2. CPSC 484: Introduction to Human-Computer Interaction
+3. ECON 417: Computational Methods in Economics